GeoArkadeep/Stresslog/README.md

 pip install toga
 pip install briefcase
 ````
-Once these are installed, you can build using the briefcase commands
+Once these are installed, you can build using the briefcase commands from the folder containing the pyproject.toml file
 ````
 briefcase create
 briefcase build